timhyc19/Blog-Website/README.md

  -Imlementing a database using MongoDB and Mongoose CRUD operations for savable blog posts.

-Deployed the app using herokue.
+Deployed the app using heroku.
 Link:

 https://sheltered-reef-56791.herokuapp.com/